cuygur/my-portfolio/src/experience/reCoded.md

     },
     {
       title: "Movie Heaven",
+      description:
-      description: "Movie database project using MovieDB API, where it shows movies, their casts, ratings, trailers, related movies, genres.",
+        "Movie database project using MovieDB API, where it shows movies, their casts, ratings, trailers, related movies, genres.
+        + Coded with Object-Oriented programming to achieve code reusability
+        + Used MovieDB API to get the necessary movie data and show movies on the pages
+        + Designed with Bootstrap CSS framework to make the page responsive",
       layout: "5",
       files:
         [